-- A Victorian Christmas card
+- A Victorian kitchen

 So, what did people do if machines did all the work?
 Well, the machines needed looking after, and factory owners wanted people who could do that as well as take care of other little jobs around the factory.
 Since factories were usually built in large towns and cities, and people needed new jobs, most people moved to where the factories were.
 By the end of the Victorian era, half of the people living in Britain lived in cities.

 This meant that cities were crowded and dirty.
 If you were poor and couldn’t afford to live in a very nice place, it was easy to get sick.
 There was a large outbreak of cholera in London in 1853-1854 that killed 11,000 people.
 Most people thought that the disease was coming from areas that just smelled nasty and got passed around through scents in the air, but Dr. John Snow worked out that the disease was actually spreading because of a cesspit that was leaking into a water pump where people drank from.
 By the end of the Victorian era, London had a better sewage system and sanitation was a bigger concern – plus, people knew more about how diseases are passed from one person to another.

 Other famous Victorians who believed that proper hygiene and sanitation were needed to be healthy were Florence Nightingale and Dr. Joseph Lister.
 Dr. Lister was a surgeon who discovered that cleaning wounds and surgical instruments prevented infections.

 Jobs that people had in Victorian times included usual ones like lawyers, doctors, teachers and vicars, but there were other jobs too:

 - Engineers were needed to build bridges, buildings and machines